 But of course, one’s exploit here can either be called ‘Drake Lake’ or ‘Drake Shake’ as dependent on weather conditions.
-For my case, it was somewhere in the middle: it was swaying more than usual, but it was manageable — nevertheless, it’s quite cool to have the bragging rights of crossing and ‘surviving’ this famous body of water.
+In my case, it was somewhere in the middle: it was swaying more than usual, but it was manageable — nevertheless, it’s quite cool to have the bragging rights of crossing and ‘surviving’ this famous body of water.

-#11 – Learn more about Antarctica through scientists
+11. Learn more about Antarctica through scientists

 This is yet again another one of those things to do in Antarctica that I definitely enjoyed and was thankful for!